 The McKinney Scholars Program is designed to create and support a pipeline for individuals who attend historically Black colleges and universities (HBCUs) and are interested in pursuing careers in child development.
 It is open to students from racially and ethnically diverse backgrounds who are enrolled full-time in an undergraduate degree program at a North Carolina HBCU.

-Using implementation science and best practices, the work of the Implementation Division is active and applied and facilitates improved outcomes for evidence-based practices.
-The work of the division is informed by research from the field of implementation as well as related fields, and projects use data to inform continuous improvement practices.
-The Implementation Division consists of three workgroups—The Impact Center, National Implementation Research Network (NIRN), and Trohanis Technical Assistance Projects.
+Using implementation science and best practices, our implementation work is active and applied and facilitates improved outcomes for evidence-based practices.
+Our work is informed by research from the field of implementation as well as related fields, and projects use data to inform continuous improvement practices.
+FPG is home to three implementation-related workgroups—The Impact Center, National Implementation Research Network (NIRN), and Trohanis Technical Assistance Projects.

-To learn more, visit the Implementation Division summer internship program page
+To learn more, visit the Implementation summer internship program page